getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 [{% asset integration-platform-index/permissions.png alt="Form that allows developer to set what permissions they'll need from their user." %}]({% asset integration-platform-index/permissions.png @path %})

+## Webhooks
+Webhooks allows your service to get requests about specific resources, depending on your selection.
+For more information, see the [ LINK: full documentation on webhooks ](links to the webhook section).

 ### Resource Subscriptions

 Selecting a resource subscription determines the types of webhook requests sent to your service.
 Currently you can get requests for issues when they are created, assigned, ignored, or resolved.